stelcodes/nuzzle/README.md

 - `:render-fn`: a function that takes a single argument (map) and returns either `nil` or a Hiccup vector.
 - `:static-dir`: a path to a resource directory on the classpath that contains static assets that should be copied into the exported site.
 - `:target-dir`: a path to the directory that the site should be exported to.
 This path does not have to be on the classpath.
 Defaults to `dist`.
+- `:dev-port`: a port number for the development server to listen on.
+Defaults to 5868.

 ### `site-config`